Acid Bases and Salts Class 10 NCERT Solutions

 Option c – 4, 3, 2, 1

-Which one among the following is not a property of salt?
+Which of the following is not a typical characteristic of Salts?

-(b) Salts have low melting points but high boiling points
+(b) They possess low melting points but high boiling points

-Option b – Salts have low melting points but high boiling points
+Option b – They possess low melting points but high boiling points

 (a) 7